Two Part Linear Aliphatic Poly Urethane Coatings

 There are UV blockers that can be added to clear 2-part urethanes, but surprisingly a very minimal ‘UV Package”

-is generally added to these clear urethanes (I’ve heard that automobile Clear-coats are an exception).
+is generally added to these clear urethanes (automobile Clear-coats are an exception).
 The additives

 are expensive (about $8 per gallon) and since most clear urethanes are applied over pigmented urethanes the manufacturers